P&O pledges full investigation after ferry loses power in Irish Sea

 P&O Ferries has said a full investigation will be carried out after a vessel travelling between Cairnryan and Larne lost power off the Co Antrim coast.

-The European Causeway, which can carry 410 passengers, was adrift five miles off the coast of Larne for more than an hour on Tuesday afternoon, according to tracking website Marine Traffic.
+The European Causeway, which can carry 410 passengers, was adrift five miles off the coast of Larne in the Irish Sea for more than an hour on Tuesday afternoon.

+It left Cairnryan at about noon and was due to arrive at Larne Harbour at 2pm but got into trouble at around 1.30pm.

+It has since docked at Larne harbour after regaining power.
+No injuries were reported.

-A spokesperson for P&O Ferries said it had been a temporary issue and the European Causeway was now travelling to Larne “under its own propulsion”.
+A spokesperson for P&O Ferries said it had been a temporary issue and the European Causeway had travelled to Larne “under its own propulsion”.

 The spokesperson said: “Following a temporary mechanical issue, the European Causeway is now continuing on its scheduled journey to the Port of Larne under its own propulsion, with local tugs on standby, where it will discharge its passengers and cargo as planned.